jtghph/dotfiles/README.md

   + it sucks.
 Sometimes when i stare back at it again i just wanna destroy my eyes looking at how terrible it is.

-- Xunnity and LXWin?
+- Xnity and LXWin?

   + Mixed.
+LXWin uses xfce4-panel and plank.

 <!-- License -->